angular-schule/website-articles/blog/2020-01-everything-github/README.md

 <!-- **⚠️ Stop!
 Before you start browsing the web any further:
 Or journey is not over yet!
-Please checkout this [follow-up article from Danny about the static site generator Scully](https://d-koppenhagen.de/blog/2020-01-angular-scully), which is a perfect fit for Angular on Github Pages.** -->
+Please checkout this [follow-up article from Danny about the static site generator Scully](https://d-koppenhagen.de/blog/2020-01-angular-scully), which is a perfect fit for Angular on GitHub Pages.** -->

 <hr>